comradekingu/Weblate/docs/admin/projects.rst

 Committer e-mail
 ++++++++++++++++

-Email of committer used for Weblate commits, the author will always be the real translator.
+E-mail of committer used for Weblate commits, the author will always be the real translator.
 On some VCSs this might be not supported.
 The default value can be changed in :setting:`DEFAULT_COMMITER_EMAIL`.